 Most colleges and universities are just starting to grapple with this issue.
-Still, male student success initiatives have been in play for years at some institutions, particularly those that serve large minority populations.
+Still, male student success initiatives have been in play at some institutions, particularly those serving large minority populations.
 Scholarly research also provides insight into what works for men.
 Still, typically those studies are one-off, limited in scope, and conducted at institutions that may or may not be similar to yours.
 Even with practices demonstrated as effective by peers and in the literature, differences in implementation and varied populations make replicable results highly uncertain.

 Rather than jumping headfirst into creating a new suite of male-centric services based on what others have done, a prudent first step in better serving men at your institution is to look inward and understand what’s already happening.
-How well are men on your campus being supported by current structures, services, programming, and interventions?
+How well are men on your campus supported by current structures, services, programming, and interventions?
 The answer to this question can be found via two processes: